RUB-SysSec/SiemensS7-Bootloader/README.md

 research@ali-Plex-9:~/SiemensS7-Bootloader/uart_rce$ sh client_bricked.sh --switch-power --powersupply-delay=30 dump -a 0x691E28 -l 256
 ```

 In this example, we dump 256 bytes starting from offset `0x691E28` of the PLC memory.
-Once utility dump the memory, it place it in `uart_rce/` folder with the prefix name mem_dump_ plus start and end range address (mem_dump_00691e28_00691f28).
+Once utility dump the memory, it place it in `uart_rce/` folder with the prefix `mem_dump_` plus start and end range address (mem_dump_00691e28_00691f28).